d3/d3-shape/README.md

 <a name="arc_outerRadius" href="#arc_outerRadius">#</a> <i>arc</i>.<b>outerRadius</b>([<i>radius</i>])

-If *radius* is specified, sets the outer radius to the specified function or constant.
+If *radius* is specified, sets the outer radius to the specified function or constant and returns this arc shape.
 If *radius* is not specified, returns the current outer radius accessor, which defaults to:

 ```js
 function outerRadius(d) {